Begin or advance your agricultural career with Elders

 Trainees who successfully complete the program are given the opportunity to apply for permanent roles with Elders.

 Applications for intake 1 2019 are now closed.
-Applications for intake 2 2019 open in June.
+Applications for intake 2 2019 will be opening soon.

 The Elders Wool Traineeship Program has been specifically designed by our expert wool team, ensuring the provision of invaluable training and experience through the delivery of online and workshop modules plus on-the-job experience.